Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

 2) Understand what kind of collateral effects unlearning has on the model’s performance.

-3) Get an initial perspective on the robustness of SAE unlearning vs other methods.
+3) Get an initial perspective on the robustness of SAE unlearning vs. other methods.

 # Investigation

 ## Choosing a Model

 Following the work of Ronan Eldan and Mark Russinovich in [Who’s Harry Potter](https://arxiv.org/pdf/2310.02238), I decided to attempt to make a model forget facts about the Harry Potter (HP) series.
-To begin, I looked for the the smallest model available within the sae_lens and transformer_lens libraries that could answer a reasonable amount of facts about Harry Potter.
+To begin, I looked for the the smallest model available in the sae_lens and transformer_lens libraries that could answer a reasonable amount of facts about Harry Potter.

 That model ended up being Gemma-2b.
-(See the Appendix for some of the questions I asked during this initial exploration.)
+(Vide the Appendix for examples of the questions I asked during this initial exploration.)

 ## Validating and Measuring SAE Unlearning